liza-ramilo/liza-ramilo/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Python
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python and HTML
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on new projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with learning Python
-- 💬 Ask me about ...
+- 💬 Ask me about UX Research and Design
-- 📫 How to reach me: ...
+- 📫 How to reach me: n/a
-- 😄 Pronouns: ...
+- 😄 Pronouns: she/her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I enjoy pen spinning
 -->

+- 🔭 I’m currently working on Python
+- 🌱 I’m currently learning Python and HTML
+- 👯 I’m looking to collaborate on new projects
+- 🤔 I’m looking for help with learning Python
+- 💬 Ask me about UX Research and Design
+- 📫 How to reach me: n/a
+- 😄 Pronouns: she/her
+- ⚡ Fun fact: I enjoy pen spinning